eMediaCode/stay-alert/README.md

 - The next 11 columns with headers E1, E2, …….., E11  represent **environmental data**.
 - The next 11 columns with headers V1, V2, …….., V11  represent **vehicular data**.

+_**Note:** The actual names and measurement units of the physiological, environmental and vehicular data are not disclosed in this challenge._

 ## Predictions

 The predictions for each model can be found as follows: